 How to become a snowboard instructor in Europe:

-- 1) Start with an internationally-recognised Level 2 snowboard instructor qualification
+- 1) Start with an internationally-recognised Level 2 snowboard instructor qualification (complete a snowboarder instructor course with us!)

 - Consider a Level 1 ski instructor certification too